deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 Ford let him get it out of his system.
 Finally, the captain made a weak "*woo-ugh*" noise and sat up, wiping his face dry.

-"Fookin’....
-I never cry." he said.
+"Fookin’....I never cry." he said.

 "You needed to."
 Ford observed.